merely-useful/py-rse/index.md

 ## A Branch-Based Workflow {#git-advanced-workflow}

-Now that we're familiar with the core concepts and commands for branching, we need to consider how best to incorporate them into our regular coding practice.
+What is the best way to incorporate branching into our regular coding practice?
 If we are working on our own computer, this workflow will help us keep track of what we are doing: